arjunmakesthings/itp-blog/content/applications/essay writing.md

 ---

-previous research over the years strongly suggests that small, concrete changes in typography can influence larger, more abstract perceptions about the communication & its source. for example, xiaobing xu, et. al., have shown that changing the letter-case of a wordmark can make a brand *feel* more or less authoritative & friendly. aekyoung kim & sam j. maglio have shown that letter-casing relates directly to the perception of gender; with lowercase letters *feeling* more feminine than uppercase ones (and vice-versa). finally, dawn shaikh & barbara chaparro have shown that even people who are not typographically sensistive — such as the "*casual consumers of onscreen information*" — also attribute personality descriptors to typefaces (such as 'courier-new' *feeling* more cool, stiff, passive, as opposed to 'poor richard', which *feels* more active & exciting).
+previous research over the years strongly suggest that small, concrete changes in typography can influence larger, more abstract perceptions about the communication & its source. for example, xiaobing xu, et. al., have shown that changing the letter-case of a wordmark can make a brand *feel* more or less authoritative & friendly. aekyoung kim & sam j. maglio have shown that letter-casing directly related to the perception of the messenger's gender; with lowercase letters *feeling* more feminine than uppercase ones (and vice-versa). finally, dawn shaikh & barbara chaparro have shown that even people who are not typographically sensitive — such as the "*casual consumers of onscreen information*" — also attribute personality descriptors to typefaces (such as 'courier-new' *feeling* more cool, stiff, passive, as opposed to 'poor richard', which *feels* more active & exciting).

-yet, in pursuit of efficiency, the purpose of typography on screens — even in places where people wish to express their identity — is reduced to mere legibility. dawn shaikh & barbara chaparro, in their study *perception of fonts: perceived personality traits and appropriate uses*, show that neutral, but legible, typefaces are normatively chosen as *feeling* 'appropriate' for digital screens; stripping letterforms off their expressive ability.
+however, perhaps in pursuit of efficiency, the purpose of typography on screens — and especially in places where people express their personality — is reduced to mere legibility. in fact, dawn shaikh & barbara chaparro explicitly highlight this norm in their study *perception of fonts: perceived personality traits and appropriate uses*, by showing that people choose expressively-neutral, but legible, typefaces as more 'appropriate' for digital screens; thereby stripping letterforms off their innate expressive abilities.

-this essay argues against the idea of letterforms simply being a vessel for storing & transporting semantic content, and proposes that control over typography (and typographical elements) could lead to a more expressive internet.
+this essay attempts to fight for that ability in digital-interfaces, and argues against the idea of letterforms simply being a vessel for storing & transporting semantic content. furthermore, it proposes that control over typography (and its environment) could lead to a more expressive internet.

 ---